Are acupuncture and dry needling the same?

 No, acupuncture and dry needling are not the same.
+They are very different types of acupuncture.

 During a dry needling session, a thick acupuncture needle is inserted into the spasming muscle to locate the trigger point.
 Once the trigger point has been located and stimulated by the acupuncture needle, the patient takes 2-3 breathes which helps to release the muscle spasm and pain.